Siting Solar Systems

 Although there will be some losses due to the inter-row shading overall annual production may be increased despite this by increasing module layout density.

-Modules with split design such as REC Twinpeak Modules can help alleviate this.
+Using modules with split design such as REC Twinpeak Modules and careful electrical design using inverters with multiple MPPT inputs can help alleviate this.

 In England and Wales there are permitted development rights for roof mounted solar PV installations, such that they are permitted unless: